raspberrypilearning/cress-egg-heads/worksheet.md

         image_number += 1
     ```

     The line before the loop begins sets the `image_number` variable to be 0.
 Within the loop, `image_number` is used to create a string called `image_name`.
 The name is made up of the strings `image` and `.jpg` but in between those strings is the image number, padded so it's 4 digits long (`{0:04d}`).
 You could alter `{0:04d}` to `{0:02d}` for instance, if you only wanted filename numbers that were two digits long.

     Now save and run your program to see what happens.
 Do you see lots of images being created in your directory?
 Quit your script with `Ctrl+C`.

 ## Setting up for the real time-lapse

 Before you start time-lapse recording the cress egg heads, there are several things you should consider.
 The most important is the physical location where the recording will take place.
 This needs to be somewhere warm with sunlight that can be left **undisturbed** for a whole week; a classroom windowsill might not be ideal.
 Even slight movements will be noticeable in the final cut.

-Having a man-made light source on the cress egg heads will allow growth to be recorded at night, and will make for a nicer end result.
+Having an electric light source on the cress egg heads will allow growth to be recorded at night, and will make for a nicer end result.
 Without this setup, the recording will switch abruptly between light and darkness.

 If you're using a fresh SD card with Raspbian installed this next part can be ignored, otherwise space on the SD card should also be taken into consideration.
 If you run out of free space halfway through the week, some footage will be lost.
 This can be predicted with a simple calculation to ensure there's enough free space on the SD card before starting.